oVirt/ovirt-site/source/template/detailedreportingvnicinformation.html.md

 #### Engine Flows

-Update Vm Network Interface - requires initializing the content of the vNic's dynamic data.
+**Update Vm Network Interface** - requires initializing the content of the vNic's dynamic data.
+ **VdsUpdateRunTimeInfo.refreshVms** - will refresh the vnic's dynamic data (as an optimization only if the data was changed).

 #### VDSM API